Hello. How are you? (Click Email to let me know).

 Then why put it to words?
 I wondered.
 Why bother?
 What does anybody get out of theology?
 What do the theologists get?
 What does any God get?

 With Urtext I tried to give form to frustration, form to the pretense that anything beyond ourselves can be understood at all.
-I tried to draft a limit-experience of sorts, a glimpse of the beyond that is not unfreindly but can’t welcome us or the way we learn and know.
+I tried to draft a limit-experience of sorts, a glimpse of the beyond that is not unfriendly but can’t welcome us or the way we learn and know.
 No matter how much we wish it could.
 It’s a loose adaptation of an obscure Jewish creation myth which abounds in strange imagery and deep empathy for creativity in itself.
 A myth that understands that one must withdraw to make the space to create.

 Then why put it to words?
 I wondered.
 Why bother?
 What does anybody get out of theology?
 What do the theologists get?
 What does any God get?

 With Urtext I tried to give form to frustration, form to the pretense that anything beyond ourselves can be understood at all.
-I tried to draft a limit-experience of sorts, a glimpse of the beyond that is not unfreindly but can’t welcome us or the way we learn and know.
+I tried to draft a limit-experience of sorts, a glimpse of the beyond that is not unfriendly but can’t welcome us or the way we learn and know.
 No matter how much we wish it could.
 It’s a loose adaptation of an obscure Jewish creation myth which abounds in strange imagery and deep empathy for creativity in itself.
 A myth that understands that one must withdraw to make the space to create.

 This movie stars Simon Farrell and could star nobody else.
 This is the first time I ever wrote a part for someone (and I’m not sure if he knows that).
 When Simon is on screen, any screen, he is unignorable.
 There’s something about him, but I don’t think you’re supposed to use words to define presence.
 His is exhilirating.